 A beautiful, ebony grand piano sits in a room fashioned for the grandeur of the magnificent instrument.
 You have known and heard what beautiful music could come from it.
 You could sit and look at it for hours, but in any one of those hours gazing at it, would you gain any knowledge or understating about the music that can come from it?
 The instrument itself can’t teach anything.
 You could buy a house full of pianos and could stare at them.
 You could even sit on the bench and play the keys, and you would never know one thing of the beauty of a Bach Prelude, or a Beethoven Sonata.
-I’m sure you can see where I am gong with this.
 To understand, to gain knowledge we have to be taught by a teacher, not the piano.
 The piano is just the instrument, in and of itself its just wood, plastic and strings.

 One piece by Mozart moved me so profoundly, when I heard it, and played it, I had this thought of the weight of pain and suffering we sometimes endure in this life, and then at the end of the piece Mozart transitioned to a major key and the piece just ended glorious and that part made me think of our restoration that is found in Jesus.
 Now, I could not have been taught that from the piece alone.
 It just came through the piece.
 The piece did nothing to teach me that there is restoration and redemption through Jesus.
-I’m quite sure Mozart wasn’t thinking that when he composed it, but for me the music was.a perfect backdrop for the truth that had already been illuminated to me.
+I’m quite sure Mozart wasn’t thinking that when he composed it, but for me the music was.a perfect backdrop for the truth that had already been illuminated to me through His Word, so that now I began to see and hear the things around me echoing this tune.

 CS Lewis said, “The books or the music in which we thought the beauty was located will betray us if we trust to them; it was not in them, it only came through them, and what came through them was longing.
 These things—the beauty, the memory of our own past—are good images of what we really desire; but if they are mistaken for the thing itself they turn into dumb idols, breaking the hearts of their worshipers.
 For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never yet visited.”